9 States, DC Vote Amid Coronavirus Pandemic, Social Unrest

-Voters are being asked to navigate curfews, health concerns and a sharp increase in mail balloting on Tuesday as elections take place from Maryland to Montana.
+Voters are navigating curfews, health concerns and a sharp increase in mail balloting on Tuesday as elections take place from Maryland to Montana.

 Four states were originally scheduled to vote in April but delayed their contests because of the coronavirus outbreak.
 Pennsylvania offers the day's biggest trove of delegates and represents a high-profile test case for Republicans and Democrats working to strengthen their operations in one of the most important general election battlegrounds.

-Note: This story has been corrected to show there are nine states voting, not seven.